MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/05-formatting-aliases-providers-comparison.md

 WSMan                                  WSMan
 ```

-Third party modules, such as the Active Directory PowerShell module which installs as part of the
+Third-party modules such as the Active Directory PowerShell module and the SQLServer PowerShell
-RSAT and the SQLServer PowerShell module which installs as part of SSMS 2016, each add their own
-PowerShell provider and PSDrive.
+module both add their own PowerShell provider and PSDrive.

 Import the Active Directory and SQL Server PowerShell modules.